codex-academy/angular-intro/README.md

 > [Angular CRUD using ngResource](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/)

-The ngResource module makes it easy to call RESTFULL API's.

-To be able to use ngResource you will need to:
+The `ngResource` module makes it easy to call RESTful APIs.
+To be able to use `ngResource` you will need to:

 * reference the ngResources library in your javascript
 * configure Angular to use it
-* add and configure a Todo factory to use and instance of `ngResource`
+* add and configure a todo factory to use andinstance of `ngResource`
-* pass an instance of the Todo factory it into the Controller to use the ngResource Todo instance
+* pass an instance of the todo factory into the Controller, and use the `ngResource` todo instance

-To reference it add an entry like this in your html file and make sure you have a copy of the `angular-resource.min.js` file in the right location:
+To reference it, add an entry like this in your html file and make sure you have a copy of the `angular-resource.min.js` file in the right location:

 ```html
 <script src="angular-resource.min.js" charset="utf-8"></script>